google-deepmind/open_spiel/open_spiel/games/mfg/README.md

 # Mean field games

 This directory contains mean field games implemented in C++.
-For now, only discrete-action, finite-state, single-population mean field games are supported.
+For now, only discrete-action, finite-state mean field games are supported.
+Single and multi-population games are supported.

 For reference on mean field games as well as common environment, please refer to: